Archigalli priest of Cybele

 Ancient Canaanite fertility goddess

 They are wrong.
-There is no logical analogy between ancient religious prostitutes who worshiped the fertility goddess and modern homosexuals, many of whom are born again Christians who love and serve Jesus Christ.
+There is no logical analogy between ancient cult prostitutes who worshiped the fertility goddess and modern homosexuals, many of whom are born again Christians who love and serve Jesus Christ.
 Cult prostitution is about idolatry.
 It is simply a fact that gay marriage and non-cultic, same sex relationships are never condemned in the Bible.

 If you can find such a verse, I'll be happy to post it here in large letters.
 Of course, such a verse does not exist.
 What the Bible condemns are cultic sex practices which were performed in worship of the Canaanite fertility goddess.
 The Bible condemns cult prostitutes and cult prostitution but the Bible never condemns committed, faithful, non-cultic same sex partnerships and the Bible never condemns gay marriage.